“Female! Where’s my mushroom mead!” The Shewish Giant, Gromp, pounded on the square wooden table.

 Gromp snorted in irritation.
 Heavy footfalls followed the Shewish giant over to their table.

-Chuck’s eyes went wide, as Gromp’s gargantuan hand clasped tightly around his neck.
-“Maybe the tavern is a good spot for you today,” Chuck choked out in his liquid sounding voice.
+Chuck’s eyes widened.
+Gromp’s gargantuan hand clasped tightly around his neck.
+“Maybe the tavern is a good spot for you today,” Chuck choked out in his liquid-sounding voice.

-“Throw him out.
-He’s banned from the Broken Sword Tavern for life.
-Don’t let him back in!”
+“Toss him out.
+He’s banned from the Broken Sword tavern for life.
+Don’t allow him back in.”

-Gromp carried the struggling Chuck by the neck, as My-re followed.
+Gromp carried the struggling Chuck by the neck.
+My‑re followed.
 He opened the tavern’s door and tossed him into the void.
 Chuck’s form disintegrated into the unknown.

-Snorting in satisfaction, My-re noticed the tip of the Grey Wand begin to glow.
-In the distance a similar twin light rapidly approached.
+Snorting in satisfaction, My‑re noticed the tip of the Grey Wand began to glow.
+In the distance, a similar twin light rapidly approached.

 Something was coming.